rtcharity/receipt_generator_app/README.md

 ```
 Add `8080` to command if using AWS.

+You may need to add the host url to ALLOWED_HOSTS in settings.py.

 ## To enable the admin side of the site

 `cd` to rc4-mockup/projectname